 Choose the right specification for you

 The top-end MacBook costs over £5000.
-And yes, they’re very impressive, but few of us would truly benefit from this ‘no-budget’ specification.
+And yes, it’s very impressive, but few of us would truly benefit from this specification.
 This is a good thing!
 Few of us can afford such a laptop!
-If you’re thinking about video editing or any intensive software, do research which hardware your software publisher recommends.
+If you’re thinking about video editing or any intensive software, do research on which hardware your software publisher recommends.